Elena' s AI Blog

 So how do we enjoy this incredible AI-powered creativity without ending up with a Frankenstein’s monster of a project?
 Here’s what I’ve learned (often the hard way):

-Give yourself permission to explore freely — but set a timer.
-Thirty minutes of “what if we add X?” is fun and creative.
-Three hours lead to chaos.
+4. Timebox Vibe Sessions Give yourself permission to explore freely, but set a timer.
+Thirty minutes of unstructured AI generation is creative; three hours is architectural chaos.

 🚀 Practical Tools to Anchor the Vibe